vnijs/radiant/base/app/combine.md

 </tbody>
 </table>

-The join result contains all rows and colums from `publishers` and all variables from `superheroes`.
+The join result contains all rows and columns from `publishers` and all variables from `superheroes`.
 We lose _Hellboy_, whose publisher does not appear in `publishers`. _Image_ is retained in the table but has `NA` values for the variables _name_, _alignment_, and _gender_ from `superheroes`.
 Notice that a join can change both the row and variable order so you should not rely on these in your analysis.
 We can visualize a right join with the venn-diagram below:

 ![right_join](figures/right_join.png)